 Thankfully, creating engaging, informative, and inspiring landing pages has never been easier, especially when you use Umbraco.
-Below, we will walk you through what to consider when building a landing page, as well as what elements will lead to higher conversion rates, leading to more sales or leads for your marketing campaigns.
+Below, our Umbraco web development experts will walk you through what to consider when building a landing page, as well as what elements will lead to higher conversion rates, leading to more sales or leads for your marketing campaigns.

 Before You Build A Landing Page

 First, jumping in to create a landing page in Umbraco is incredibly easy and exciting, but it’s important that before you start creating a landing page for every product, offer, or service you provide, you assess the reasons for why you’re creating this landing page and why visitors will care.
 Take a step back, huddle with your marketing / sales team, and develop a landing page that aligns your business goals with your audience goals.

 Know your goals: Ultimately the reason you are creating a landing page is because you have an offer and you want to create a targeted page with content that speaks directly to the benefits of that offer.
 There are three types of content you can create: